iqual-ch/drupal-platform/docs/deployment.md

 The project can be deployed to [Upsun](https://upsun.com/) (formerly Platform.sh).
 In this case a `project_id` is required, as well as setting the `drupal_spot` to the machine name of the main, production branch of the Upsun project (i.e. `platform environment:info machine_name`).

+> [!INFO]
+> To enable auto-deployment when changes are pushed to the repository make sure to set up the [GitHub source integration](https://fixed.docs.upsun.com/integrations/source/github.html) on the Upsun project.

 #### Customization